'It's a dream come true' - 18-year-old to follow in Khadijah Mellah's footsteps with ride in the Magnolia Cup

 Goodwood has also announced it will offer a place in the Magnolia Cup to a student of the Riding A Dream Academy every year.

 The Magnolia Cup has raised £2.4 million for charitable causes since its inception.
-Fundraising has now started for the 2024 Markel Magnolia Cup via Just Giving at https://www.justgiving.com/campaign/magnolia-cup-2024-mysistershouse.
+Fundraising has now started for the 2024 Markel Magnolia Cup via Just Giving.

 Now read...